 - Technology Integration

 - Success Management

-The current environment indicates than the average individual LSP serves 3.5 industries, up from last year and an indication that they are expanding their offerings.
-Pharmaceuticals and nutroceuticals showed the greatest growth.
+The current environment indicates that the average individual LSP serves 3.5 industries, up from last year, and an indication that they are expanding their offerings.
+Pharmaceuticals and nutraceuticals showed the greatest growth.

 Good performance and customer loyalty have been key factors in growth, with 76% of the new business coming from referrals, The majority of the respondents consider the acquisition of new customers the single largest 2022 opportunity.
 They see their biggest challenges as operational efficiency, managing costs, and finding and retaining workers.